WordPress/openverse/documentation/projects/proposals/trust_and_safety/content_report_moderation/20230411-project_proposal_content_report_moderation.md

   will eventually be used to improve search relevancy.
 - Highlighting the volunteers that choose to work with Openverse to manage our content report queue.
-- Co-market with Akismet (Automattic) about our integration (very unsure about this one).
+- Co-market with Akismet (Automattic) about our integration (unsure about this one).

 ## Required implementation plans